Feedback and listening

 Thanks for the Feedback

-Thanks for the Feedback is best for readers who want to become better receivers of criticism, coaching, appreciation, and evaluation instead of waiting for everyone else to deliver feedback perfectly.
+Thanks for the Feedback is best for readers who want to become better receivers of feedback, especially when the giver is clumsy or the message stings.

 One-Sentence Answer

-Thanks for the Feedback is best for readers who want to become better receivers of criticism, coaching, appreciation, and evaluation instead of waiting for everyone else to deliver feedback perfectly.
+Thanks for the Feedback is best for readers who want to become better receivers of feedback, especially when the giver is clumsy or the message stings.

 What The Book Is About